tldr-pages/tldr/pages/common/lpoptions.md

 `lpoptions -d {{printer[/instance]}}`

-- [l]ist printer-specific options of a specific printer:
+- List printer-specific options of a specific printer:

 `lpoptions -d {{printer}} -l`

-- Set a new [o]ption on a specific printer:
+- Set a new option on a specific printer:

 `lpoptions -d {{printer}} -o {{option[=value]}}`